anewton1998/rdap_guide/src/protocol/rdap_urls.md

 ---

 The distinction between a URI and a URL is beyond the scope of this document.
-For simplicity, a URI is a super type of a URL (and URN).
+For simplicity, a URI is a super type of URL (and URN).
 That is, a URL is a type of URI.
-With regards to HTTP and RDAP specifically, the terms can be used interchangeably.
+With regard to HTTP and RDAP specifically, the terms can be used interchangeably.

 ---